matyevaa/star-wars/README.md

 # Star Wars Application with React Router

-### Assignment 2 for Advanced Web Development class at OSU instructed by professor R. Hess.
+### Assignment 2 for Advanced Web Development class at OSU instructed by professor R. Hess (2020).
 The goal of this assignment is to use React Router to create a moderately complex, multi-page application based on simulated application data.
 Follow the link to see the website: https://matyevaa.github.io/star-wars/ or see the demo below: